SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Elixir

-- [electric-sql/electric](https://github.com/electric-sql/electric) - Postgres everywhere — your data, in sync, wherever you need it.
+- [electric-sql/electric](https://github.com/electric-sql/electric) - Sync subsets of your Postgres data into local apps and services.

 ## Erlang